 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-Arrive in Anchorage and travel to Seward, a historic town that serves as the gateway to Kenai Fjords National Park.
-Board the ship, settle in, and enjoy your first meal on board while getting acquainted with your surroundings for the next 11 days.
+Arrive in Anchorage and travel to Seward, a town that serves as a gateway to Kenai Fjords National Park.
+Board the ship, settle into your cabin, and have your first meal on board while getting familiar with the vessel for the next 11 days.

-Kenai Fjords National Park, established in 1980, protects more than 600,000 acres of Alaska’s glacial landscape.
-The park is home to tidewater glaciers, diverse wildlife, and rugged coastal scenery.
-The 936-square-mile Harding Icefield feeds many of these glaciers, shaping the fjords where land and sea meet.
+Kenai Fjords National Park, established in 1980, covers more than 600,000 acres of glacial terrain.
+The park includes tidewater glaciers, wildlife, and a rugged coastline.
+The 936-square-mile Harding Icefield feeds many of these glaciers and shapes the fjords where land meets the sea.

 Day 11: Dutch Harbor | Disembark